Nursing

 • Active, unencumbered Wyoming RN license.
 License must be active throughout the duration of the DNP program.

-Two students talk together on a break from class outside.
+Two students talk together on a break from class outside

 What Can You Do With a Doctor of Nursing Practice Degree?

 A Doctor of Nursing degree is the highest academic achievement possible in nursing.
 Nurses with a DNP degree are prepared to lead departments and implement effective change in their fields.
 Aside from leadership positions, a DNP can prepare you for more challenging roles such as a nurse practitioner, nurse anesthetist or nurse midwife.
-The UW school of nursing prepares you for almost any advancement you’re seeking in your nursing career and boasts a 100% national NP certification pass rate and nearly 100% employment rate.*

 • Nurse Practitioner